K4 Kombucha Smoothie

 We love bananas in this smoothie as they act to sooth the gastrointestinal tract, thanks to the relatively high concentration of pectin - a type of soluble fibre that aids in regulating a healthy bowel function and lowering cholesterol.
 In this way, bananas help to make your gut relax and heal while the probiotic goodness of the kombucha gets to work in balancing the good bacteria.

 The not so usual character on this list of ingredients is spinach.
-Bananas are a smoothie basic but - Spinach?
+Bananas are a smoothie basic but - spinach?
 Yes!
 When raw this leafy green hero has a much milder taste to it than the metallic tang that can sometimes happen when it’s cooked, and so it is the perfect inclusion in this kombucha recipe.
 The clue is in the colour - the intense dark green colour shows that the level of chlorophyll is high and that there are lots of carotenoids such as lutein, zeaxanthin and beta carotene.
-These anti-inflammatory protect against cancer and are important for healthy eye-sight.
+These anti-inflammatories protect against cancer and are important for healthy eye-sight.
 Whatsmore, by including spinach in this smoothie recipe you are upping the quantity if non-haem iron - if you’re a vegetarian then this is a good way of getting the iron our bodies need without eating meat.

 If you are using fresh spinach make sure to select leaves that are medium to dark green.
 Instead of being crammed in to a bag it should be loosely packed, and the same should be true for when you pop it in the fridge.
 Place inside an airtight container and keep it loose.
 Don’t be tempted to wash spinach before you store it in the fridge as this will cause this will cause the spinach to spoil faster.